This is our Essential Guide to Surfing Nicaragua.

 Right next to Playa Colorado, this reef break is not friendly on your feet, but it does have a great wave.
 Panga Drops is accessible by boat and will provide you with waves that are up to triple overhead, especially during peak season.
 We wouldn’t recommend this spot for beginners.

 Popoyo is suitable for all surfers, although it can be pretty intense during peak season.
-With chest-high waves and occasional barrels, there is no wonder many surfers choose this as their main spot.
+With chest-high waves and occasional barrels, there is no wonder many surfers choose this as their main spot when surfing Nicaragua.
 The big advantage?
 It is not as popular as it should be so you won’t have to avoid the crowds.